dimitri-nicolo/calico/v2.3/reference/advanced/etcd-rbac/kubernetes.md

 ## Why you might be interested in this guide

-You are using Kubernetes and {{site.prodname}} that share an etcd datastore and you wish to ensure that {{site.prodname}} and Kubernetes are unable to access each others' etcd data.
+You are using Kubernetes and {{site.tseeprodname}} that share an etcd datastore and you wish to ensure that {{site.tseeprodname}} and Kubernetes are unable to access each others' etcd data.

 ## Needed etcd Roles